Mortichar/semi-modify-game-speed/README.md

 ## 0.3
 * Seems to be working on android Firefox.
 Might as well open it up to that platform as well.
+    * Note: this version will throw a harmless error when loading into Chrome because Chrome does not recognize a part of the manifest.json necessary to run the extension on Firefox for Android.
+If you want to get rid of the error, delete the "browser_specific_settings" section in manifest.json.
+Deleting lines 13-17 of manifest.json will give you a perfectly fine Chrome version.

+### Additions:
+* GUI for XPH for every skill.
+Get crunchy with your XP per hour calculations nicely displayed in-game, no console needed.
+* GUI for AutoMine Bar Selection: with priority override and smithing bar selection, there are plenty of ways to customize AutoMine to your needs without using the console.
+* Barf my potion button: Removes your currently equipped potion on the current page.
+Handy for chasing down fishing chests when you just drank a fisherman's potion!

+### Fixes:
+* AutoSlayer was a little broken after combat was updated in Melvor v0.13, but now seems to run fine.
+    * Was ignoring equipment requirements for slayer zones.
+Changed code to fix this.
+    * Was throwing a dungeon complete screen every kill if you had just finished a dungeon then used AutoSlayer.
+Added a line to fix.
+    * Was not re-equipping items after leaving slayer zones where they were required.
+Fixed.

+***

 Thanks to everyone who writes scripts for Melvor and provides them to others!